briandrum/codes.forchagrin.com/_chapters/chapter-1350-satellite-signal-receiving-stations.md

     and specifications shall show the complete name and address of the subject property owner and the complete name and address of the person who prepared the plans and specifications.
-The Administrator may require construction plans to be certified with a Professional Engineer’s stamp.
+The Administrator may require construction plans to be certified with a Professional Engineer's stamp.

 3. _(c)_ **Review.**